Developer Tools

 Convert special characters to HTML entities and back.

-Quick start: Paste text containing special characters (or HTML entity strings) into the input area. → Click 'Encode' to convert characters like &, <, >, and quotes into their HTML entity equivalents. → Alternatively, click 'Decode' to convert HTML entities back to their original characters.
+Quick start: Paste text with special characters, or an entity string, into the input area. → Click Encode to convert &, <, >, and quotes into their HTML entity equivalents. → Or click Decode to turn HTML entities back into the original characters.

 How to use HTML Entity Encoder